yverenoir/atm-web-app/README.md

 The app is optimised for desktop usage.
 As it is a simulation of a physical ATM machine, mobile responsiveness was not prioritised.
 For a real customer facing banking web app, mobile responsiveness should be the first priority.

+### Loading states

+The app does not disable user interactions when in loading state (authenticating via pin, requesting withdraw).
+This can lead to idempotency issues or duplicated actions being executed.
+This is also bad UX because the user has no indication if the request has been registered with the web app successfully.